molarmanful/ipisp/README.md

-# IPISP
+# 10k IPs

 [Demo](https://bennyboy.tech/ipisp)

-Data visualization of IP addresses and ISPs in the UAE.
+Data visualization of IP (Internet Protocol) addresses and ISPs (Internet Service Providers) in the UAE.
 This project aims to provide a data-driven insight into corporate ownership and control over the UAE's Internet, as well as provoke discussions about net neutrality, security, and communication.
 Data was gathered from [Shodan](https://shodan.io) and displayed using [Sigma js](http://sigmajs.org).

 ## Modifications